 Aside from being smart, plenty of reporters also want to be influential.
 They want to influence their colleagues, to be the first one on a corner, the thinker who created the consensus anointing Giannis the biggest and the best.
 When I am reporting a story, I do so from the inside of a paradox.
 On one hand, I don’t want to be accountable for whatever is going on, good or bad.
 On the other, I might root for a particular person or outcome.
 And I want everyone to know what I think about it.
 If the story lands, it may very well influence what some of the subjects do in the future.

-I bring this up not to stunt on people who propped up Giannis.
-Giannis’s game is spectacular, euphoric, and dominant, which makes getting caught up in it very easy.
+I bring this up not to clown the people who propped up Giannis.
+Giannis’s game is spectacular, euphoric, and dominant.
+Hyperbole comes easy with him.

 Rather, I’m pointing this out because of those reportorial externalities.
 Journalists have to be careful about this kind of thing if they’re reporting on something more consequential than basketball.
 It’s very tempting to get into the prognostication business, but it has dangerous consequences.
 Remember—Hillary Clinton was the next President of the United States, until she wasn’t.